mcandre/vagrant-centos-python3/README.md

-# vagrant-centos-python3: a Vagrant box with CentOS + Python3
+# vagrant-centos-python3: a CentOS Vagrant box with Python 3 + pip

 # VAGRANT CLOUD